derektypist/project-euler-050/README.md

 ## Features

-Allows the user to enter the limit as well as getting the prime below the limit that can be written as the sum of the most consecutive primes.
-Performs checks on valid user input.
-If the input is not valid, an error message is displayed.
+Allows the user to show or hide the solution as described in [Project Euler 050](https://projecteuler.net/problem=50).

 ## Technologies